minin43/TTT-Custom-Roles/CONVARS.md

 // Scout
-ttt_scout_reveal_jesters                       0       // Whether jester roles should also be revealed to the Scout. ttt_scout_reveal_independents                  0       // Whether independent roles should also be revealed to the Scout. ttt_scout_delay_intel                          0       // How long (in seconds) to delay the information that is given to the Scout. ttt_scout_alert_targets                        0       // Whether players whose roles are revealed by the Scout should be notified. ttt_scout_hidden_roles                         ""      // Names of roles that cannot be revealed by the Scout, separated with commas.
+ttt_scout_reveal_jesters                       0       // Whether jester roles should also be revealed to the Scout. ttt_scout_reveal_independents                  0       // Whether independent roles should also be revealed to the Scout. ttt_scout_reveal_monsters                      1       // Whether monster roles should also be revealed to the Scout. ttt_scout_delay_intel                          0       // How long (in seconds) to delay the information that is given to the Scout. ttt_scout_alert_targets                        0       // Whether players whose roles are revealed by the Scout should be notified. ttt_scout_hidden_roles                         ""      // Names of roles that cannot be revealed by the Scout, separated with commas.
 Do not include spaces or capital letters.